fahimxyz/work-from-home-productivity-tools/README.md

 * [Github](https://github.com/)

 ## Contributing
-Adding a tool to list is super simple.
+Adding a tool in this list is super simple.
 To add your tool name, fork this repository, add your tool name and link in README.md file and submit a pull request.
-Don't forget the * !